THE BASIC FACTS and INFORMATION ABOUT SOLAR ENERGY

 WHAT IS IT?

+Most articles and blogs dedicated to solar energy give you generic information without any specifics.
+I'll provide you here concrete physical information.
+Before we go over practical solar energy facts, let's first quickly revisit sunlight origin and physical properties.
 The sun is shining brightly every day, bathing the world with light and heat.
 But besides for these benefits, sunlight also miraculously carries energy, which can be captured and used for a variety of purposes.
-Before we go over practical solar energy facts, let's first quickly revisit sunlight origin and properties.
 The nuclear reactions within the Sun produce among other things electromagnetic radiation which is emitted into space.
 It has a dual nature as both particles and waves, which can transport energy through empty space.
 This is what's casually called solar energy.
 When it hits material objects, it can naturally convert directly into three usable forms of energy: electric, thermal, and chemical.
-It can also convert indirecty into other forms, such as wind.
+It can also convert indirectly into other forms, such as wind.
 This page will deal only with conversion of sunlight into electricity.

 HOW MUCH SUNLIGHT DO WE GET?